Prag8855/aab/content/guides/renew-german-freelance-visa.md

 1. Gather the [required documents](#required-documents)
 2. [Get an appointment at the *Ausländerbehörde*](/guides/berlin-auslanderbehorde-appointment)
 3. Go to your appointment
-4. Wait for your electronic residence permit
+4. Wait for your new residence permit

-**Start to prepare 2-5 months before your visa expires**.
+**Start to prepare 3 to 6 months before your [residence permit](/glossary/Aufenthaltstitel) expires**.
 You need time to gather the documents.
 Some documents must be verified by a (*[[Steuerberater]]*).
 If you don't have a tax advisor, or if your finances are not organised, you need more time.

-You can hire a [relocation consultant](/guides/relocation-agency-in-berlin).
-They make the application much easier.
-They will help you prepare your application, and go to the *Ausländerbehörde* with you.
+A [relocation consultant](/guides/relocation-agency-in-berlin) can help you renew your residence permit.
+They can help you prepare your documents, find an *[[Ausländerbehörde]]* appointment, and go to the appointment with you.

 ### 0. Check if you can renew your visa

 **When:** Before you start

-When you renew your freelance visa, they check a few things:
+When you renew your freelance visa, they verify that...

-- **You must make enough money**
+- **You make enough money**
     They will check your invoices and your *Steuerbescheid* to verify your income.
 You must make enough money to support yourself.[^0]
-- **You must have clients in Germany**
+- **You have clients in Germany**
     You must have some invoices from clients in Germany.[^0] If all your income comes from other countries, you can't renew your freelance visa.
-- **You must have valid health insurance**
+- **You have valid health insurance**
-    This time, you can't have cheap travel insurance.
-You must have valid German health insurance.
+    This time, you can't have cheap [expat health insurance](/glossary/Expat%20health%20insurance).
+You must have valid public or private health insurance.
 There is more information about this [below](/guides/renew-german-freelance-visa#get-valid-health-insurance).
 - **You have a retirement plan**
-    If you are over 45 years old, you must prove that you will get a pension of at least {{FREELANCE_VISA_MIN_MONTHLY_PENSION|cur}}€ per month for at least 12 years, or that you have {{FREELANCE_VISA_MIN_PENSION|cur}}€ in assets.[^0] This is not required if you are a citizen of the Dominican Republic, Indonesia, Japan, Philippines, Sri Lanka, Turkey or the United States.[^1]
+    If you are over 45 years old, you must prove that you will get a pension of at least {{FREELANCE_VISA_MIN_MONTHLY_PENSION|cur}}€ per month for at least 12 years, or that you have {{FREELANCE_VISA_MIN_PENSION|cur}}€ in assets.[^0] This is not required for citizens of the Dominican Republic, Indonesia, Japan, Philippines, Sri Lanka, Turkey and the United States.[^1]

+If you don't meet those requirements, you can't renew your freelance visa.

 These are the same requirements as when you apply for a freelance visa for the first time.[^15]